sugarvoid/winter-break-jam/README.md

 <hr>

-## Goal :dart:
+## Info :dart:
-Dodge the ice sickles for 1 minute.

-### Other Info:
-Dodge the ice sickles for 1 minute.
+- Dodge the ice sickles for 1 minute.
 - The sickles are not random, they will always spawn in the same pattern/order.
 - The player will freeze if standing still.
 - There can triple jump.